bjhaid/lessons_learnt_from_shipping_containers/slides.md

 ---

+### This talk is _not_ about shipping containers to production

+---

+### Powering our CI system with Docker.

+---

-^ In spring of 2016 we decided to rebuild our CI system and power it with docker
+^ In spring of 2016 we decided to rebuild our CI system and power it with docker ^ Some statistics to get you excited

+### Some stats to get you excited

-- ~ 30811 containers daily
+- ~ 50000 containers daily
 - Average of 11 containers per build
-- ~ 2801 builds on average daily
+- 4000 - 5000 builds daily

 ---